15ryane/ab_challenge/README.md

 -- Should list bookings in ascending order by date

 ### General overview
-All basic requirements are fulfilled.
+All basic requirements are fulfilled, along with pagination and filtering.
 **React** is our weapon of choice.
 Our bundling tool is **Webpack**.
 Stylings are provided via **Sass** and in-lined with Webpack.